Travel Tips: Vol. 2 During Your Trip

 Embrace getting lost.
 It's all part of the journey.

-Trust that even if you don’t remember the details of each moment, that they are part of your adventure, part of a new you.
+Trust that even if you don’t remember the details of each moment, they are part of your adventure, part of a new you.

 S L O W D O W N.